Actindo-AG/Documentation/Payments/Overview/02_Features.md

 ## Connecting with payment service providers
 You can flexibly connect various payment service providers such as Adyen&trade; or Paypal&trade; to the *Actindo Core1 Platform*.
 Depending on the payment service provider you decide for, credit cards, bank transactions, and other standard payment methods are supported implicitly.

-##  Payment processing and accounting linked
+##  Payments processing and accounting linked
- If you have the *Actindo Accounting* module in use, the Actindo *Payments* module connects the business accounts at your various payment service providers and the Actindo *RetailSuiteBanking* module.
+ If you have the *Actindo RetailSuiteAccounting* module in use, the *Actindo Payments* module connects the business accounts at your various payment service providers and the *Actindo RetailSuiteBanking* module.
 In being the smart connection between these two, the Actindo *Payments* module helps you to process orders faster and more efficiently.
 Thanks to automated payment checks, incoming payments are registered directly, and orders could therefore be processed immediately.
 Refunds can be made just as quickly and automatically.
 By linking payment and accounting, you do not only minimize the workload for your employees, but also offer your customers a smooth and fast service.

 **Payments interaction with other modules**